1324- and 2143-avoiding Kazhdan-Lusztig immanants and k-positivity: Determinantal formulas for 4231- and 3412-avoiding Kazhdan-Lusztig immanants

 \begin{proof} Clearly $(i, v_i) \in \gr{v}{w_0}$ for all $i$, so suppose $(i, j)$ is sandwiched by a non-inversion $\lrangle{k, l}$ of $v$.
 We will produce a permutation $w>v$ sending $i$ to $j$, which shows that $(i, j) \in \gr{v}{w_0}$.
 Let $a=v^{-1}(j)$.
 If $a, i$ form a non-inversion of $v$, then $v\cdot (a~i)>v$ (where $(a~i)$ is the transposition sending $a$ to $i$ and vice versa) and $v(a~i)$ sends $i$ to $j$.
 If $a, i$ is an inversion, then $v \cdot (i~k) \cdot(i~a)>v$ if $i<a$ and $v\cdot (i~l) \cdot (i~a)>v$ if $i>a$.
 These permutations send $i$ to $j$, so we are done.

 To show that the above description gives all elements of $ \gr{v}{w_0}$, suppose that $\lrangle{a, b}$ is a non-inversion of $v$ such that $\ell(v(a~b))=\ell(v)+1$.
 The graph of $v \cdot (a~ b)$ can be obtained from $\gro{v}$ by applying the following move: look at the rectangle bounded by $(a, v_a)$ and $(b, v_b)$, and replace $(a, v_a)$ and $(b, v_b)$ with the other corners of the rectangle, $(a, v_b)$ and $(b, v_a)$.
 Notice that $(a, v_b)$ and $(b, v_a)$ are sandwiched by the non-inversion $\lrangle{a, b}$.
 Further, if $(i, j)$ is sandwiched by a non-inversion of $v \cdot (a~b)$, then it is also sandwiched by a non-inversion of $v$.
 Thus repeating this move produces graphs whose points are sandwiched by some non-inversion of $v$.
-Since for arbitrary $u>v$, the graph of $u$ can be obtained from that of $v$ by a sequence of these moves, we are done. \end{proof} We are now ready to prove the following proposition, which follows from work of Sj\"{o}strand \cite{Sjo}.
+Since for arbitrary $u>v$, the graph of $u$ can be obtained from that of $v$ by a sequence of these moves, we are done. \end{proof} Note that \cref{lem:graphCharacterization} implies $\gr{v}{w_0}$ is always a skew-shape.

+We are now ready to prove the following proposition, which follows from work of Sj\"{o}strand \cite{Sjo}.

-\begin{prop} Let $v \in S_n$ avoid 1324, 24153, 31524, and 421653, and let $M\in \Mat_{n \times n}(\CC)$.
+\begin{prop} Let $v \in S_n$ avoid 1324, 24153, 31524, and 426153, and let $M\in \Mat_{n \times n}(\CC)$.
 Then

 \end{prop}

 \begin{proof} Notice that by definition,